mrazomej/phd/src/chapter_03/section_00_title.md

-# First-principles prediction of the information processing capacity of a simple genetic circuit
+# First-Principles Prediction of the Information Processing Capacity of a Simple Genetic Circuit